JuliaManifolds/Manopt.jl/docs/src/solvers/ChambollePock.md

    ```

 Furthermore you can exchange the exponential map, the logarithmic map, and the parallel transport
-by a retraction, an in verse retraction and a vector transport.
+by a retraction, an inverse retraction, and a vector transport.

 Finally you can also update the base points $m$ and $n$ during the iterations.
 This introduces a few additional vector transports.
-The same holds for the case that
+The same holds for the case
 $Λ(m^{(k)})\neq n^{(k)}$ at some point.
 All these cases are covered in the algorithm.

 ```@meta